Spend less time worrying about bugs. Leave that to us.

 Unit tests are tests of self-contained software functionality.
 Unit tests run quickly and are usually reproducible and easy to debug.
 Unit tests do not check whether an entire system works properly together and cannot find the vast majority of bugs.

 Antithesis tests your whole system under a wide variety of environmental conditions and use patterns.
 It resembles end-to-end testing, but with the perfect reproducibility and easy debugging of unit testing.
-Existing unit tests can contribute to an Antithesis workload.
+Existing unit tests can contribute to an Antithesis test template.

 End-to-end testing